4 Crucial Fitness Tips for Beginners

 If you’re 70 pounds overweight, it may take you 7 to 9 months to lose all that weight.
 It’s impossible to do it within a month, and starving yourself won’t help either.

 You must give yourself that time to shed the pounds.
 The same applies to stamina and building muscle.
-Many men who want fast results turn to steroids and other performance enhancing drugs.
+Many men who want fast results turn to steroids and other performance-enhancing drugs.

 This not only sabotages their health in the long run, but can lead to very dangerous consequences.
 All due to a lack of patience.

-If you want to get fit and in shape, create a plan that allows you to make gradual improvement until you reach your goal.
+If you want to get fit and in shape, create a plan that allows you to make gradual improvements until you reach your goal.
 There’s no need to rush yourself or you’ll just end up quitting.
 Take one day at a time and do the best you can… and months from now you’ll look back and see how far you’ve come.

 “Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway.” - Earl Nightingale